akihikodaki/dts/test_plans/cvl_dcf_qos_test_plan.rst

 Test case 3: strict mode, check cmit_tb_rate
 ============================================
-this case is to check the guaranteed rate of node set by cmit_tb_rate.
+This case is to check the guaranteed rate of node set by cmit_tb_rate.
+Note: now, the cmit_tb_rate setting can't take work, it is not supported by kernel.

 1. DCB setting, set 2 TCs bandwidth with strict mode::